liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-interaction.md

 order: 223
 ---

-A description of the basic expected interaction behaviors for all charts.

 ### Interaction events

 If you need to create your own chart, it's useful to know how our events are defined.
 Use the rules covered in this section to keep a consistent user experience with the rest of the charts.